Frequently asked questions

 - how best to use existing vaccines, different vaccine dose sizes, the interval between doses, and whether the brand/type of vaccine given at different doses makes a difference to effectiveness

 - booster vaccines or additional doses

 - vaccines against new variants of COVID-19

 Do COVID-19 vaccines contain meat products?
-Are COVID-19 vaccines vegetarian friendly?
+Are COVID-19 vaccines vegetarian?
 Are COVID-19 vaccines Halal/Kosher?

-All of the currently MHRA approved COVID-19 vaccines are vegetarian, and do not contain any egg or animal products, meaning they are also halal and kosher friendly.
+All of the currently MHRA approved COVID-19 vaccines being given in the UK are vegetarian, and do not contain any egg or animal products, meaning they are also halal and kosher friendly.
 You can find out more about the ingredients of these vaccines by using the links below: